tundish/blue_monday_78/bluemonday78/ray_19780116_retires/step_forward.rst

 [CELLMATE]_

-    Here we go then.
+    Off you go then, |HERO_FIRSTNAME|.
 Looks like you're gonna get the Book.

 [HERO]_